On the classification of ALE K\"ahler manifolds: Divisorial analytic compactifications of ALE K ahler manifolds

 \begin{lemma} For every $m\geq 0,$ the following sequence is exact:

 \end{lemma} \begin{proof}

 In general, we have the exact sequence of the Weil divisor $D$:

-which yields (\ref{b-ses}) in the case $m=0.$ If $D$ is Cartier, then $\OO_X(mD)$ is locally free (for example, if $X$ is smooth, i.e., when $G=\{1\}$).
-Since tensoring by a line bundle preserves exactness, from (\ref{ses-m=0}) we would immediately see that (\ref{b-ses}) is true.
-However, $D$ is merely $\QQ$-Cartier, in which case such argument fails.
-We provide here an argument for the general case.
+which yields (\ref{b-ses}) in the case $m=0.$ If $D$ is Cartier, then $\OO_X(mD)$ is locally free (for example, if $X$ is smooth, i.e., when $G=G_0$).
+Since tensoring by a locally free sheaf preserves exactness, we would then immediately see from (\ref{ses-m=0}) that (\ref{b-ses}) is true.
+However, our $D$ is merely $\QQ$-Cartier, and so a different argument is required.